Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 Minnesota kept Aaron Jones, but it did not build the kind of offense that makes life easy on expensive running backs.
 The Vikings were pass-heavy over the full season and pass-heavy where fantasy managers care most, near the goal line.
 When an offense throws that often in scoring territory, every missing carry matters more.

-Aaron Jones' own workload was useful late, but it still was not monopoly usage.
-Aaron Jones' last-five sample landed at 14.2 carries, 3 targets, and that 53.8 percent snap share.
+Jones' own workload was useful late, but it still was not monopoly usage.
+The broader tracked sample landed at 14.2 carries, 3 targets, and that 53.8 percent snap share.
 Good fantasy backs can live there.
 Expensive fantasy bets usually want less traffic than that.

 Then there is Jordan Mason.

 He is not just a bench name you mention to sound cautious.
-Jordan Mason averaged 8.6 carries over his last five tracked games, and his latest game still featured 14 carries on a 40 percent snap share.
-That is enough real rushing involvement to matter in exactly the area Aaron Jones needs most.
-Aaron Jones can survive a split backfield in catches.
+Jordan Mason averaged 8.6 carries in the broader tracked sample, and his latest game still featured 14 carries on a 40 percent snap share.
+That is enough real rushing involvement to matter in exactly the area Jones needs most.
+Jones can survive a split backfield in catches.
 He gets a lot shakier if the rushing volume and touchdown chances stay shared.

 Minnesota paid for continuity, not a coronation.